-1 Introduction
+Introduction 1

 A peer-to-peer (P2P) system is a highly distributed application architecture.
-A P2P network can be described as a group of entities, denoted as peers, with a common interest, that build a self-organizing overlay network on top of a mixture of already existing networks.
-Unfortunately, P2P technology has so far only received a doubtful reputation due to its use in file sharing applications.
+The underlying technology has so far only received a doubtful reputation due to its use in file sharing applications.
 P2P algorithms, however, might be highly helpful in implementing novel distributed, self-structuring network management concepts.
 In this work we suggest the application of a current generation, structured P2P overlay network for fault and performance management with the aim of enhancing conventional management functions.